Tickets for Eurovision 2023 in the United Kingdom

 If this is the first Eurovision you plan on attending, or you just need a refresher on how it works, read on...

-The United Kingdom will host the Eurovision Song Contest in May 2023 - but there are lots of fans wondering ‘When can I buy tickets for Eurovision?’ and ‘Where will it be?'
+The United Kingdom will host the Eurovision Song Contest in May 2023 in either Glasgow or Liverpool - but there are lots of fans wondering ‘When can I buy tickets for Eurovision?’ and ‘Where will it be?'
 Many fans might not know that there are actually 9 shows you can watch live at the arena!

 To be the first to know when Eurovision Song Contest 2023 tickets will go on sale, make sure you sign up to the official Eurovision Song Contest newsletter and subscribe to our social media channels (YouTube, Instagram, TikTok, Twitter and Facebook).
 Along with Eurovision.tv, these are the first places that important announcements are made regarding the live shows in May next year.

-A total of 7 potential Host Cities have been shortlisted: Birmingham, Glasgow, Leeds, Liverpool, Manchester, Newcastle and Sheffield.
-We wont know until the Autumn which city has been chosen to host the 67th Eurovision Song Contest.
+Seven potential Host Cities were shortlisted earlier in the summer, which have been narrowed down to two: Glasgow and Liverpool.
+We wont know which city has been chosen to host the 67th Eurovision Song Contest until a little later in the autumn.

 Ticket prices, availability, and even the ticket provider, won’t be decided until there is a confirmed Host City and venue for the shows.